thesquash/stlwrt/README.md

 ## What's new?

+(**NOTE:**  This section of the README recently contained a major slip-up in both code snippets.
+To wit, `child` was referenced incorrectly as `widget` on the `g_return_if_fail` line.
+I apologize for any confusion it may have caused.
+The corrected version follows.)

 After implementing incremental changes to the STLWRT codebase to reduce the error count, I have reached the point where it is time to go head-on and start phase 3 of the STLWRT-ization of the roughly 260 source files.
 Specifically,